-During my visit to the archives of the Andy Warhol Museum in Pittsburgh, two years ago, I noticed a familiar name on the purchase order for the cover art of the 1956 jazz album Cool Gabriels on RCA’s Groove label: A.R Lehman.
-This means that the iconic banana cover for The Velvet Underground & Nico on MGM/Verve was not the first cover on which designer Acy Rudi Lehman and artist Andy Warhol have worked together.
+During my visit to the archives of the Andy Warhol Museum in Pittsburgh, two years ago, I noticed an interesting name on the purchase order for the cover art of the 1956 jazz album Cool Gabriels on RCA’s Groove label: A.R Lehman.
+To fans of The Velvet Underground this name will sound familiar, as for the cover art of their first album, The Velvet Underground & Nico (Verve, 1967), Acy R. Lehman was credited for design.
+This means that the iconic peelable banana cover was not the first cover on which designer Acy Rudi Lehman and artist Andy Warhol have worked together.

 The cover of Cool Gabriels shows a drawing of seven angels blowing horns, on a plain yellow background.
 Naive drawings in Warhol’s signature blotted line technique in the Fifties.
-The contrast between the innocence of this angelic drawing, and the phallic pop art image of the peelable banana could not be bigger!
+The contrast between the innocence of this angelic drawing, and the phallic pop art image of the peelable banana, a decade later, could not be bigger!

 In the 1998 BBC Wales documentary John Cale, Lou Reed says that he realizes it wasn’t the music of The Velvet Undergound that got them signed to Verve (because neither their avant-garde sound nor the explicit lyrics were exactly middle of the road) but the fact that famous pop artist Andy Warhol was their manager.
 “When we finally were signed to a record company, really on the basis of Andy.
 Because Andy said he’d do the cover.
 I don’t know if we would have gotten a contract if he hadn’t said he’d do the cover… or if Nico wasn’t so beautiful… Who knows…” (fragment starts on 14:20)